 Types of Derivatives Markets

-There are several general derivatives markets, each containing thousands of individual derivatives which can be traded.
-Here are the main ones day traders use:
+There are several general derivatives markets, each containing thousands of individual derivatives that can be traded.
+Here are the main ones online traders use:

 - Contract For Difference (CFD) Markets